David Ragan: 2007–2011

 For the 2007 season, Ragan moved to the Nextel Cup Series as the driver of the number 6 Roush Fenway Racing Ford Fusion.
-He also participated for the NASCAR Rookie of the Year standings in both Nextel Cup and Busch Series, where he finished second in the Nextel Cup Series, while winning the award in the Busch Series.
-During the Cup season, Ragan recorded two top-five finishes, with one being in the 2007 Daytona 500, and three top-tens, finishing 23rd in the point standings.
+He also participated in the NASCAR Rookie of the Year standings in both the Nextel Cup and Busch Series, where he finished second in the Nextel Cup Series, while winning the award in the Busch Series.
+During the Cup season, Ragan recorded two top-five finishes, one being in the 2007 Daytona 500, and three top-tens, finishing 23rd in the point standings.
 During the Busch Series season, he earned two pole positions, four Top 5's, and nine Top 10's, while finishing fifth in the final point standings.
 Also in 2007, he participated in one ARCA Racing Series event, where he finished in the fourth position.

-In 2008, he raced in the Sprint Cup Series, the Nationwide Series, as well as in two ARCA Racing Series events.
-In the Cup season, he recorded six Top 5's and 14 Top 10's, while finishing 13th in points.
+In 2008, he raced in the Sprint Cup Series, the Nationwide Series, and in two ARCA Racing Series events.
+In the Cup season, he earned six Top 5's and 14 Top 10's, while finishing thirteenth in points.
 During the Nationwide season, he got seven top-fives and 21 top-ten finishes.
 Ragan clinched fourth in the final point standings.
-One year later in 2009, he participated in only the Cup Series and the Nationwide Series.
-During the 2009 NASCAR Sprint Cup Series season, he recorded zero Top 5's and two Top 10's and finished 27th in points.
-However, in the 2009 NASCAR Nationwide Series season, he won two races, and earned five Top 5's and 15 Top 10's, while finishing 18th in points.
+One year later, in 2009, he participated in only the Cup Series and the Nationwide Series.
+During the 2009 NASCAR Sprint Cup Series season, he recorded zero top-fives and two top-tens and finished 27th in points.
+However, in the 2009 NASCAR Nationwide Series season, he won two races and earned five top-fives and fifteen top-tens, while finishing eighteenth in points.

 During 2010, he only participated in the Sprint Cup Series.
-He recorded zero top fives, only three top-ten finishes, and finished 24th in points once the season concluded.
+He recorded zero top-fives, only three top-ten finishes, and finished 24th in points once the season concluded.
 In 2011, he began the year almost winning the Daytona 500, but he got penalized for moving lanes before he crossed the line on the restart with two laps to go.
 On May 21, 2011, he won the Sprint Showdown at Charlotte Motor Speedway, passing Brad Keselowski with two laps to go.

 He won the Coke Zero 400 on July 2, 2011, for his first career Sprint Cup win after getting a late push from teammate Matt Kenseth.
 He was eligible to compete in the "wild card" to get himself into the Chase for the Sprint Cup.
-After bad finishes a few weeks before the final race before the Chase at Richmond, he finished 4th but was 54 points away from 13th to put himself into a Chase position.
+After bad finishes a few weeks before the final race before the Chase at Richmond, he finished fourth but was 54 points away from thirteenth to put himself into a Chase position.
 At the end of the 2011 season UPS, Ragan's primary sponsor on the Roush Fenway Racing No. 6 Ford, announced that they would no longer sponsor the No. 6 and that the company would scale back its racing program next season, leaving the number 6 team without sponsorship and ultimately forced the camp to shut down, making Roush Fenway Racing a 3-car team for the 2012 season.